faridnsh/song-finder/README.md

-This is node module or script that gets songs.
+This is nodejs module or script that gets songs of a user from last.fm that have been listened more than 3 times and outputs them categorized by album.

-If you didn't understand how does it work from description and wanna know more just do the following.

 ## How to get